kieranparanjpe/unitree-humanoidx/isaac-to-ros2-gazebo-plan.md

 - [ ] Same default/home pose used as the observation's zero-reference
 - [ ] Same gravity/angular-velocity frame convention (base frame vs. world frame) in the observation construction
+- [ ] The manifest-driven node's computed observation vector matches the C++ deploy reference's output bit-for-bit given the same simulated state (a strong, cheap correctness check before ever running the policy for real)